FishGoddess/goes/README.en.md

 * Supports multiple scheduling strategies, including round robin, random, etc.
 * Supports spin lock with backoff strategy.
 * Supports getting the number of workers available in the executor.
+* Supports dynamic scaling of workers in the executor.

 _Check [HISTORY.md](./HISTORY.md) and [FUTURE.md](./FUTURE.md) to know about more information._